Skip to main content

 • Docker Engine: Download the version compatible with your OS from the official website.

-• Docker Compose: Typically included with Docker Desktop on Windows/macOS.
+• Docker Compose v2: Typically included with Docker Desktop on Windows/macOS.
 Linux users may need to install it separately.
+The installer uses Docker Compose to generate and run the local stack.

 lightbulb